 Boston Children’s Museum is especially fun for younger children, with a floor to ceiling climbing structure, hands on and educational play galore, and theatre shows in which your child can be a participant, your little ones can easily spend a full day making the most of this play-based museum.
 If you’re looking for fun places to take toddlers in Boston, Boston Children’s Museum is a must!

 Your family can eat their way through Boston for days and days, but there are a few favorites that are always a big hit for the kids.
 Fire + Ice offers a fun dining experience that’s a little bit hibachi, a whole lotta fun for kids to watch as their meals are prepared right in front of them!
 Shake Shack in nearby Chestnut Hill is a fun choice because not only is their very kid-friendly menu of burgers, fries, and shakes sure to be a hit, but they also have a great outdoor space for kids to run around in!

 Quincy Market in Faneuil Hall will not only allow you to visit one of the most famous places in Boston, it will also provide a marketplace of food options that will have something for every member of your family no matter what they’re craving.
 If you would like a more modern take on a food market to satisfy several different preferences within the family, check out the beautiful Boston Public Market nearby.

-Boston has plenty of free, family-friendly entertainment thanks to the amazing street performers of Faneuil Hall.
+Boston has free, family-friendly entertainment thanks to the amazing street performers of Faneuil Hall.
 You can also stop by the BosTix booth right there to grab discounted and last minute theatre tickets.
 Blue Man Group is a family favorite with multi-sensory sound and spectacle excitement that will keep everyone in the family highly entertained.

 Psst!
 You’ll need to stay fueled, parents!
 Check out our list of the top coffee shops in Boston.